foundry-rs/foundry/chisel/README.md

     - [x] Implement network forking.
   - [ ] Expression evaluation / inspection (i.e. the input `0x01 << 0x08` should inspect a `uint` of value `256`)
     - [x] Support for primitive type expressions (i.e. primitive types, arithmetic ops, bitwise ops, boolean ops, global vars (`msg`, `tx`, `block`, & `abi`))
-    - [ ] Support for function call expressions
+    - [ ] Support for function call expressions (both local and external to the REPL contract)
     - [ ] Clean up how this is done, not a huge fan of the current solution
   - [x] Input history.
-  - [ ] Use forge fmt module to format source code when printing via the `!source` command or exporting to a Script file (?)
+  - [x] Use forge fmt module to format source code when printing via the `!source` command or exporting to a Script file (?)
-  - [ ] Link libraries on deployment if script inheritance is enabled.
 - [x] Cache REPL History
   - [x] Allow a user to save/load sessions from their Chisel history.
     - [x] Fix session loading bug wrt non-serializable `IntermediateOutput` component.